young boy with a hula hoop will eventually learn he can only control what happens on the inside

 What I need to remember:

-The “at least” people want me to pick one.
+The “at least” people want me to pick between grief and gratitude.
 But the Bible doesn’t make me choose.

 Why it hurts: